nacos-group/grpc-java-registry-nacos/README.md

 #### Step 2: Config for projects

-Check the necessary config [here](https://github.com/Moriadry/grpc-nacos-java/blob/master/grpc-nacos-java-example/src/main/resources/config.properties)
+Check the necessary config [here](https://github.com/Moriadry/grpc-nacos-java/blob/master/grpc-nacos-java-example/src/main/java/org/moriadry/nacos/grpc/example/proto/GrpcNacosConfig.proto)
+You can copy this proto to your project.
+And do pay attention to the config usage.

-    `NACOS_URI` means the uri of Nacos naming uri to register.
+    `nacos_uri` means the uri of Nacos naming uri to register.
-    `GRPC_PORT` means the port of Grpc server,which is needed by both server and client.
+    `grpc_nacos_port` means the port of Grpc server,which is needed by both server and client.

+    use `GrpcNacosOptions.getDescriptor().getOptions().getExtension(GrpcNacosProto.grpcNacosPort)` to get configuration of grpc port, and `GrpcNacosOptions.getDescriptor().getOptions().getExtension(GrpcNacosProto.nacosUri)` represents the configuration of nacos registry url.

 #### Step 3: Start gRPC server

 ```bash